End-time Warnings to the People of God

 Rev 2:7 He that has an ear, let him hear what the Spirit says unto the churches; To him that overcomes will I give to eat of the tree of life, which is in the midst of the paradise of God.

 The tree of life is guarded (Gen 3:22-24) - not forgotten - waiting for the called, chosen, and faithful.
 This message speaks directly to the Nazarene emphasis on holiness from the heart.
-It warns against ritualistic faith and calls for renewed love and spiritual fervor.
+It warns against ritualistic faith and calls for renewed love and spiritual fervour.
 The rejection of Nicolaitan compromise aligns with the Nazarene call to separation from worldly corruption.

-To the Church in Smyrna:
+To the Church in Smyrna

 Smyrna (modern-day İzmir, Turkey) was a wealthy, loyal Roman city known for emperor worship.
 Followers of the Christ who refused to bow to Caesar faced persecution.

 Jesus’ message to the church in Smyrna is one of encouragement, not rebuke.
-He acknowledges their suffering, affirms their spiritual wealth and discernment of false doctrine.
+He acknowledges their suffering, affirms their spiritual wealth, and discernment of false doctrine.
 He exhorts them to remain faithful even unto death, promising the crown of life.

 Rev 2:8 And unto the angel of the church in Smyrna write; These things says the first and the last, which was dead, and is alive;